🔥 Don’t miss the best offers of the year!

 1. Analyze your performance

-Aim for 0.5–1s total load time per page.
+• Aim for 0.5–1s total page load time.

 Performance analyzer pane showing the load time for each element